DarkStar1997/DarkStar1997.github.io/spandan/linux/systemd/sys.md

 $ ln -s /etc/runit/sv/service_name /run/runit/service/
 ```

-To disable a service in the current runlevel, remove the symlink to its service directory from /var/service:
+To disable a service in the current runlevel, remove the symlink to its service directory from the directory containing the symlinks:

 ```
 $ rm /var/service/service_name